bonny/gardener/README.md

     add_theme_support('gardener-cleanup-upload-filenames');

-Make file names of media attachments work better with more server configs because for example MacOS does not treat UPPERCASE or lowercase chars different, but a Linux servers will.
+Make file names of media attachments work better with more server configs because for example MacOS does not treat UPPERCASE or lowercase chars different, but a Linux server will.
 So if you transfer uploads to a server suddenly they stop working and give you 404 errors.

 When enabled this feature will